 However, each company has different automation needs and priorities.
 For example, a company that procures a large number of raw materials may benefit from invoice automation as opposed to a temp agency that may prefer to invest in automating new hire onboarding.

 Here’s a list of workflow examples for common business processes.
 For each type, we’ll explain what your workflow should include to make them perform optimally.
-The right workflow automation software will help automate these processes, and so much more.
+The right business workflow software will help automate these processes, and so much more.

 1. Sales Order